Hassle-Free Business Insurance

 How does an underwriter differ from an insurance agent or broker?

-Insurance underwriters, along with the actuaries who create statistical models of future losses, create the underwriting system that determines to whom an insurer will offer coverage.
+Insurance underwriters, along with the actuaries who create statistical models of future losses, create the underwriting system that determines to whom an insurance provider will offer coverage.

 Insurance agents and brokers are the field representatives of this system.
 Duties they perform include:

-• Help you understand the types of insurance you might qualify for
+• Helping you understand the types of insurance you might qualify for

-• Help you complete an insurance application form
+• Helping you complete an insurance application form or an online quote request

-• Help the underwriters interpret information about your firm
+• Helping the underwriters interpret information about your business

-• Educate you about the insurance you bought
+• Educating you about the terms of the insurance policy you bought

 In one sense, insurance agents (not brokers) do a form of underwriting.
 When you meet an insurer’s risk requirements, your agent can provide you with immediate insurance coverage, a process called binding.

-If you have questions about your eligibility for insurance, contact a licensed Insureon agent.
+If you have questions about your eligibility for business insurance, contact a licensed Insureon agent.

-Insureon helps small business owners compare commercial insurance quotes with one easy online application.
-Start an application today to protect your business against legal liabilities.
+Insureon helps small business owners compare commercial insurance quotes from leading insurance companies.
+Start a quote today to protect your business against legal liabilities.

 Save money by comparing insurance quotes from multiple carriers.